Careers

 • Existing driver’s license.
 Drivers must hold a valid, non-commercial driver’s license to obtain a CDL license.

 • Age requirement.
-Drivers must be 18 years or older to acquire a CDL license and 21 years or older to drive across state lines or haul hazardous materials.
+Drivers must be 18 years or older to drive intrastate and 21 years or older to drive across state lines or haul hazardous materials.

 • Driving record.
-Drivers must have one to two years of driving experience before acquiring their CDL licenses.
 Their driving records must not include suspensions like acquiring driving points, traffic violations, DUIs/DWIs, failing to appear in court, or failing to pay child support.
 If drivers are suspended, they must refrain from driving for a designated time period, complete a defensive driving course, and comply with reinstatement fees.

 • No criminal record.
 Drivers must be able to pass background tests.

 • Proof of citizenship.
-Drivers must be able to prove their citizenship with a social security card or birth certificate.
+Drivers must be able to prove their citizenship with a Social Security card, birth certificate, or green card.

 • English comprehension.
 Drivers must be able to read and speak English.